0xProject/OpenZKP/Readme.md

 **A simple interface.** The public interface is simple and is considered stable.
 Future versions are expected to add functionality without breaking this interface.

 **Succinct proofs.** For a given security parameter, the proof size is close to minimal.
 Significant improvements here would require innovations in the way constraint systems are designed or in the underlying cryptography.

 **Decent performance.** All steps of the proof are using asymptotically optimal algorithms and all of the major steps are multi-threaded.
 There are no hard memory requirements.
 We can expect a good amount of performance improvements by fine-tuning, but we don't expect orders of magnitude improvements.

-**Webassembly support.** All packages
+**Webassembly support.** The verifier can be used in a WebAssembly environment without the Rust `std` lib.
+The prover will work too, but has not been a priority.

 **No high-level language.** Constraints are specified using their algebraic expressions.
 This requires complicated and careful design from the library user and is easy to do wrong, leading to insecure systems.
 A high level language would help make development simpler and safer and facilitate re-use of components.